Arizona Water Shortage

 …that the linked image pertains to.

 Both papers make for very interesting reading.
 The 2025 paper is like, “Look how much water was lost since we last looked,” as if it were recent.
 Whereas the 2014 authors were plenty alarmed by how much groundwater had already been lost.
 Someone tell me if I’m wrong, but I couldn’t find in either paper an estimate of how much groundwater was left.
 That seems an important detail.
-So I’m left wondering, is it that they don’t know or don’t want to say?
+Is it that they don’t know or don’t want to say?
 At least with lake water you can see it.

 And as much as I hear developers having to promise 100 years of water to build and sell houses (why would they lie?), I have to think their estimates weren’t taking climate change or a megadrought (pick one) into account.
 So if anyone has better data on this, please let me know.